pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 }
 ```

-Now it's time to invoke it.
+Now it's time to invoke our function like this:

 ```swift
 example()